Ayo223556762/SQL-Injection-Lab-OWASP-Juice-Shop/README.md

 ### 2. Found SQLi Vulnerability
 Searched for a product in the Juice Shop search bar using '

-Captured the backend request:
+Captured the backend request: GET /rest/products/search?q=

-sql
-GET /rest/products/search?q=

 Used Firefox Dev Tools → “Copy as cURL” → converted into raw HTTP request (juice-request.txt)